 2. Try An Alternate Route

 Trying an alternate route might be an option to avoid high winds.
+Check out what your options are using a good GPS for trucking like this Garmin on Amazon.
 If it is viable then you should take it.
 Sure, the drive time might be longer but it beats parking your tractor trailer and not moving at all.
 Listen to the weather reports and talk to other drivers to find out what your alternate route options are and make sure they are safe too.

 3. Stop Driving And Park